 Cancer, pregnancy complications, hormone disruption, asthma and other illnesses have all been linked to the toxic chemicals found in commercially produced household products.
 What’s worse is that many of these chemicals are not even listed on the product label, leaving you entirely in the dark about what you are spreading through your home and putting directly on yourself and your children!

-3 Simple Steps to a Toxic Free Bathroom
+3 Simple Steps for a Non-Toxic Bathroom

 1. Ditch the toxic cleaning products

 I grew up in a very clean home.
 Clean by society’s standards, that is.
 We had lots of various cleaning products aimed to sterilize, neutralize, and polish every surface.
 But when I think about the chemicals lefts on those surfaces I’m not sure I’d use the word “clean.”
-And when you consider that there are a few simple natural ingredients that can do the job well (without the nasty side effects), switching over to toxic-free cleaning products is simple.
+And when you consider that there are a few simple natural ingredients that can do the job well (without the nasty side effects), switching over to non-toxic cleaning products is simple.

 - Make your own AP Cleaner for counter tops and bathtubs.